 The 20-Year-Old With a Plan to Rid the Sea of Plastic.
 The Ocean Cleanup, developing technologies to extract, prevent and intercept plastic pollution.
 Boyan Slat.
 “Human history is basically a list of things that couldn't be done, and then were done.”
 Boyan Slat (Delft, 1994) combines environmentalism, creativity and technology to tackle global issues of sustainability.
 Currently working on oceanic plastic pollution, he believes current prevention measures will have to be supplemented by active removal of plastics in order to succeed.
 “It will be very hard to convince everyone in the world to handle their plastics responsibly, but what we humans are very good in, is inventing technical solutions to our problems.
 And that’s what we’re doing.”
+Besides leading The Ocean Cleanup, Boyan is an Aerospace Engineering student at the Delft University of Technology, and is an avid photographer and diver.
+At age 14, he was awarded the Best Idea of South-Holland award, and a Guinness World Record.

-Climate Change.
+What You Can Do | Climate Change.
 Driving a car, using electricity to light and heat your home, and throwing away garbage all lead to greenhouse gas emissions.
 You can reduce emissions through simple actions like changing a light bulb, powering down electronics, using less water, and recycling.
 This site provides more than 25 easy steps you can take at Home, School, the Office, and On the Road to protect the climate, reduce air pollution, and save money.
 Take action today!
 Small steps add up, if we all do our part.
 At Home Making a few small changes in your home and yard reduces greenhouse gas emissions and saves you money.
 Learn More » On the Road Burning gasoline and other fossil fuels releases carbon dioxide (CO2) and contributes to climate change.

-Learn More » What is Ocean Acidification?
+Learn More » At the Office Business and home offices use a significant amount of electricity for heating and cooling, lighting, and operating equipment.
+Learn More » At School Learn More » Did You Know?
+What is Ocean Acidification?
 A pH unit is a measure of acidity ranging from 0-14.
 The lower the value, the more acidic the environment.
 Becoming more acidic is a relative shift in pH to a lower value.
 Pteropod Limacina Helicina.
 Courtesy of Russ Hopcroft, UAF.
 Pteropod The Chemistry When carbon dioxide (CO2) is absorbed by seawater, chemical reactions occur that reduce seawater pH, carbonate ion concentration, and saturation states of biologically important calcium carbonate minerals.
-Since the beginning of the Industrial Revolution, the pH of surface ocean waters has fallen by 0.1 pH units.
-The Biological Impacts Ocean acidification is expected to impact ocean species to varying degrees.
-Pteropods The pteropod, or “sea butterfly”, is a tiny sea creature about the size of a small pea.
-Shellfish.
-Climate Change.

 Floods.
+Droughts.
+Heat waves.
+Massive storms.
+Climate change is not just about polar bears, the iconic symbol of a melting Arctic.
+In fact, if our chief scientist, Dr. "Events like these will continue to increase in number and severity as the world continues to warm. " What's causing climate change?
+What's causing climate change?
 Greenhouse gases (GHGs) in the atmosphere act like a blanket that keeps the earth warm.
 Other factors such as deforestation have added to the problem.
 Do scientists agree about climate change?
 The laws of physics dictate that the world will grow warmer and warmer as greenhouse gas concentrations rise.
 Are scientists still debating climate change?
 The important point to remember is that natural fluctuations in the climate system will continue with global warming, but the baseline will climb higher and higher.